 (2) Preparation of three papers, of which the final one will be a research paper on a riot, strike, or conspiracy not discussed in regular class meetings, but which applies the analytic techniques developed there.
 As the schedule below indicates, special classes will be devoted to choosing an appropriate paper topic, conducting research, and preparing final papers.
-Students will be asked to turn in a brief statement of topics on which they might write their papers on or before the class on September 27, and those proposed topics will be discussed in class on September 29.
+Students will be asked to turn in a brief statement of topics on which they might write their papers on or before the class on September 23, and those proposed topics will be discussed in class on September 25.
 Thereafter written assignments will fall due as follows:

-October 13 First paper, circa 5 pages.
+October 9.
+First paper, circa 5 pages.
 Provides a narrative of the entire event to be studied, with a bibliography of the best sources on the event.
-Indicate which of these sources provided the basis for your narrative.

-November 3.
+October 30.
 Second paper, circa 3-5 pages.
 Lists a set of major questions--usually from five to eight--- and appropriate subsidiary questions that cover the entire event being examined, from its beginning to end; chooses one of those major questions for closer study in the final paper and explains why that question was chosen; identifies the relevant secondary and primary sources on that specific question, indicating where--particularly with regard to primary sources--- those sources are available.

-Although the greater part of the second paper will probably be devoted to the list of major and subsidiary questions, be sure that it also covers the rest of the assignment!
+Although the greater part of the second paper will probably be devoted to the list of major and subsidiary questions, be sure it also covers the rest of the assignment!
 No paper will be accepted without a bibliography on the specific question chosen for further work---which is different from the general bibliography submitted with the first paper (although of course some works will probably appear on both).

-December 13.
+December 9.
 Final paper, circa 15-18 pages.
 Answers the question chosen in the previous paper.
 All papers must be based on both primary and secondary sources--- that is, on documents of the time as well as subsequent studies.
-Papers should not simply distill information from other secondary studies since the point of this exercise is to give students experience in doing first-hand historical research.
+Papers that simply distill information from other secondary studies will be unacceptable since the point of this exercise is to give students experience in doing first-hand historical research.
 All papers must also include footnotes and a bibliography or bibliographical essay presented in a full, clear, and consistent form.